TenjinInc/procrastinator/README.md

 end
 ```

-The logger can be accessed by including Procrastinator::Task in your task class and then calling
+The logger can be accessed in your tasks by including Procrastinator::Task in your task class and then calling
 `task_attr :logger`.

 ```ruby
 class MyTask